FAQs

 Can you explain the staffing structure?

-We have two of each of the Classes (1-3) at the moment and one Class 4 with another planned for 2023, so for each age grouping there is another colleague to team teach.
-We have specialist teachers – art, media/ICT and Science.
-We have part-time consultancy staff for other areas of the curriculum e.g. P.E.
+We have two of each of the Classes (2-4) at the moment and one Class 5 (as we are only up to year 10), so for each age grouping there is another colleague to team teach.
+We have specialist teachers – art, media/ICT and Science throughout the school and specialist subject teachers for GCSE subjects.

 Do you use Teaching Assistants?